aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-barcode-height-adjustment/_index.md

 Before you begin, make sure you have the following prerequisites in place:

 - A development environment with .NET Framework or .NET Core.
 - Aspose.BarCode for .NET installed.
-You can download it from the official website [here](https://releases.aspose.com/barcode/net/).
+You can download it from the website [here](https://releases.aspose.com/barcode/net/).
 - A code editor of your choice.

 Now that we have the prerequisites covered, let's dive into the process of adjusting the height of a one-dimensional barcode.